Luiz-N/MVC_Comparison/README.md

 [Link to App] (https://limitless-forest-2605.herokuapp.com/)

 For this challenge I decided to build out the dashboard in Ember.
 The main goals for the task were to build a dashboard that allowed an end user to quickly compare three MVC frameworks based off of primarily their github activity.
-The dashboard needed to update itself without manually refreshing and displayed key metrics such as:
+The dashboard needed to update itself without manually refreshing and display key metrics such as:

  * Commit Activity
  * # of Stars